 - The diagnosis/label itself as a category

 - The consequences of receiving an autism diagnosis/label

-We have categorised our project into these three broad themes – process, category and consequence – as based on Annemarie Jutel’s (2009) model of the sociology of diagnosis.
+We categorised our project into these three broad themes – process, category and consequence – as based on Annemarie Jutel’s (2009) model of the sociology of diagnosis.
 This model scruitinises the process of diagnosis and examines how and why particular clusters of symptoms are ‘lumped together’ or split apart to conceptualise particular conditions such as autism spectrum conditions.
 The model further examines how the consequences of diagnosis can shape diagnosis.
 Overall, it highlights diagnosis as socially contingent and challenges the idea of diagnosis as ‘a moment of clinical purity’ (Latimer, 2013).
-Basing our research around Jutel’s model we hope to add to it and develop the concept further.
+Basing our research around Jutel’s model, we hope we have added to it and developed the concept further.

 - How clinicians make diagnostic decisions and how social factors influence these.